gary-jipp/lighthouse-tcp-http/README.md

 ### Overview 📢

 Last week you learned about _JavaScript_.
-You used the language to write programs that satisfy specific requirements and ran them using node.
-This week you will learn how to use js to Interface or communicate with the web.
+You used the language to write programs that satisfy speu will learn how to uscific requirements and ran them using node.
+This week yoe js to Interface or communicate with the web.
 Specifically you will do this with  HTTP requests.

 Today we will look at:
-- internet
+- [ ] internet
-- networking
+- [ ] networking
-- protocols
+- [ ] protocols
-- network layers
+- [ ] network layers
-- TCP / UDP
+- [ ] TCP / UDP
-- client / server
+- [ ] client / server
-- write a simple chat program
+- [ ] write a simple chat program
-- HTTP
+- [ ] HTTP
-- write a simple web browser
+- [ ] write a simple web browser

 ---